DaWrecka/Beta-Mods/Subnautica/README.md

 * Exosuit Lightning Claw Generator: when equipped, attacks with the Exosuit's claw inflict Electrical damage, instantly repelling most marine fauna, including Leviathans.

 The following are crafted from a new tab in the Personal>Equipment tab of the Fabricator:
 * Diver Perimeter Defence Chip: a chip which inflicts electrical damage on predators just before they inflict damage.
-This is enough to repel everything up to and including a Void Chelicerate; however, the chip only works once and is then burned out.
+This is enough to temporarily-repel everything up to and including a Void Leviathan; however, the chip only works once and is then burned out.
 Mk2 and Mk3 versions are available.

 Powerglide fragments spawn in the following biomes:
 	Dunes_TechSite